karoteeni110/Finnish-verb-derivation/README.md

 # Finnish-verb-derivation
-My final project for LDA-T3101 Computation morphology (2019):

-Finnish verb guesser (Alpha testing version 010319)
+Finnish verb guesser (Alpha testing V0.0.1)

 # My plan
 The guesser produces all of the possible derivative from the given verb.